 The Easy First Approach: Boiling Water

-CAUTION: Do not pour the boiling water directly... on a porcelain sink, but rather down the drain.
-And do not use boiling water if you have plastic PVC pipes since water hotter than 175°F. can soften some types of PVC pipe.
-For plastic pipes attempt to clear the clog using a plunger.
+CAUTION: Do not pour the boiling water directly into a porcelain sink, but a down the drain.
+And do not use boiling water if you have plastic (PVC) pipes, since water hotter than 175 F can soften some types of PVC pipe.
+For plastic pipes, attempt to clear the clog using a plunger.